PabloCorso/eol-decentralized-cup/README.md

 #### 1. Only top X most finished levels count in the result.
 Rank levels in a descending order by counting the number of kuskis that finished it.
 This rank should be updated regularly and it should be visible to everyone.
 Once the cup ends, the ranking freezes and the results are calculated for the top X levels.

 A problem with this approach is that it will favor trivial, easy and short levels over complex levels that are harder or longer to finish.
-Short easy levels will cerntanly get more finishers than hard or long levels.
+Short easy levels will certainly get more finishers than hard or long levels.
 This doesn't seem to be straightforward to avoid without manually censoring unwanted types of levels.

 #### 2. Only top X levels count in the result, using PRs ranking.
 Rank levels in a descending order, with the following calculation per level: